Workiva/w_common/README.md

   to JSON.

 # w_common_tools
-A collection of dev utilities that are not intended to be used in a deployable artifacts.
+A collection of dev utilities that are not intended to be used in deployable artifacts.
   * A CSS compilation executable that can be run via
     ```
     pub run w_common_tools:compile_sass